s-kyle-reed/data-lecture/workbooks and datasources/README.md

 # Datasources

-The relevant datasources for the above workbooks
+The relevant datasources for the above workbooks.
+See [this nested README](Datasources/README.md) for more info on the specific datasources.

 # More Workbooks and Data